radius-project/docs/docs/content/author-apps/networking/howto-tls-termination-cert-manager/index.md

 ### Using an Azure DNS label

 If you are running Radius on an Azure Kubernetes Service (AKS) cluster you can use a [DNS label](https://learn.microsoft.com/azure/virtual-network/ip-services/public-ip-addresses#dns-name-label) to create a DNS A-record pointing to your cluster.
-This is useful if you don't have a domain name or don't want to use a subdomain foor your dev/test environments.
+This is useful if you don't have a domain name or don't want to use a subdomain for your dev/test environments.

 To setup a DNS label for your AKS cluster: